mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 \label{eq:gen_kummer}
 $$

-Having put this in the form of the Kummer Eq. we can use Eq.
+Having put this in the form of the Kummer Eq., we can use Eq.
 $\ref{eq:kummer_sol}$ to write $G(s)$ as
 $$
 \begin{aligned}